lionelsamrat10/lionelsamrat10/README.md

 - 🥅 2021 Goals: Contribute to some Open Source projects and be a successful Developer.

-- ⚡ Fun fact: I am a big fan of FC Barcelona, Especially Lionel Messi.
+- ⚡ Fun fact: I am a big fan of FC Barcelona, especially Lionel Messi.

 - 📫 Reach out to me - **samrat.jpg338@gmail.com**